Sola (Becky G song): Live performances

 Gomez first performed the single at the 2016 Premios Juventud, paying tribute to Britney Spears' performance of "I'm a Slave 4 U" (2001) at the 2001 MTV Video Music Awards.
 She sang "Sola" during her set in Splash Kingdom.
-She later performed a short version at La Banda, followed by "Mangú".
-Gomez has performed "Sola" in her shows from 2017 to 2018, and was included in her setlist when she was the opening act for Fifth Harmony in their PSA Tour during select Latin American dates.
+She later performed a short version at La Banda, in a medley with "Mangú".
+Gomez performed "Sola" in her shows from 2017 to 2018, and it was included in her setlist when she was the opening act for Fifth Harmony in their PSA Tour during select Latin American dates.

 Music video

 The accompanying music video, released on August 26, was co-directed by Gomez with Frank Borin.
-It features Ray Diaz as Gomez's boyfriend and one of her dancers as her ex's new girlfriend.
-The video has over 244 million views as of October 2020.
+It features Ray Diaz as Gomez's ex-boyfriend and one of her dancers as her ex's new girlfriend.
+The video has over 292 million views as of September 2024.
 Gomez was inspired to make a "cinematic" music video while on the set of her feature film debut Power Rangers (2017).

-The premise opens with Gomez attending her own funeral.
+The premise opens with Gomez attending her own funeral under cover.
 The scene is cut with the singer riding in a red car across a desert.
 The video then shows of what appears to be what she did before "committing suicide" and using a new appearance.
-Flashes of Gomez and her abusive boyfriend fighting in the car, the latter abusing Gomez by grabbing her cheeks and some verbal abuse in a fast food restaurant are shown.
+Flashes of Gomez and her boyfriend fighting in the car, the latter abusing Gomez by pulling her cheeks, and some verbal abuse in a fast food restaurant are shown.
 Gomez is later seen arriving at a café where her now-ex-boyfriend is abusing his new girlfriend (the same way as he did with Gomez).
-After slashing his car tire, she takes the dress of a waiter while passing a note to her violent ex-boyfriend's girlfriend.
-After Gomez's ex-boyfriend gets out the café, only to realize that the former busted one of his car tires, she and the girl drive off the road, leading to a cliffhanger.
+After slashing his car tire, she takes the dress of a waiter while passing a note to the new girlfriend.
+After her ex-boyfriend gets out the café, only to realize that the former busted one of his car tires, she and the girl drive off into the road, leading to a cliffhanger.